Antoine Triller

-Antoine Triller, born on 23 May 1952, is research director at the Institut national de la santé et de la recherche médicale (Inserm).
+Antoine Triller (born 23 May 1952) is research director at the Institut national de la santé et de la recherche médicale (Inserm).
 He is a researcher in neurobiology.

 Biography

 Antoine Triller has a medical background at the university hospital centre of La Pitié Salpetrière (1978).
 In Jean Scherrer's laboratory, he turned to neurophysiology and initiated research work on inhibitory synapses with Henri Korn, a specialist in the field.

 In 1979, he was recruited as a research associate at Inserm.
 In 1985, he obtained his PhD in science.

 In 1995, he joined the Biology Department of the École normale supérieure where he was in charge of a team.
 He then created his research unit entitled "Cell Biology of the Synapse" in 1998.
 Among his doctoral students was Cécile Charrier.

 In 2010, he created the Institut de Biologie de l'École normale supérieure, of which he is the director.
 This institute is the result of the grouping of all biology within the department.
 Since 2011, he has also been Director of the MemoLife Laboratory of Excellence, whose biology, physics and mathematics teams address memory processes, from genes to neural networks and the mechanisms of evolution.

 Triller is the winner of several prizes, including the Inserm prize for "Physiology and Physiopathology" in 2004 and the Lamonica Prize of the French Academy of sciences in 2010.
 He was elected a member of the French Academy of sciences in 2011.

 He has been President of the Union rationaliste de France since 2019.